aptise/peter_sslers/README.md

 you can use the prequest syntax to spin up a URL and get or post data

-`$VENV/bin/prequest development.ini /.well-known/admin/api/ca-certificate-probes/probe.json`
+`$VENV/bin/prequest example_development.ini /.well-known/admin/api/ca-certificate-probes/probe.json`
-`$VENV/bin/prequest development.ini /.well-known/admin/api/redis/prime.json`
+`$VENV/bin/prequest example_development.ini /.well-known/admin/api/redis/prime.json`

 ## Routes Designed for JSON Automation